Supplement Smart – Why do vitamin forms matter?

 Know your vitamin form!

 This is just a brief introduction to the important differences between different forms of vitamins.
-I would strongly encourage you as a reader to do your research prior to purchasing a supplement.
+I would strongly encourage you to do your research before purchasing any supplement.
 Any reputable supplement company should have the details of their vitamin forms available on their website or the Supplement Facts panel on the product label.

-At Xtend-Life we use the most bio-available vitamin forms to ensure optimum absorption and maximum benefit to you, the customer.
-If you have any questions about our ingredients, you can either look them up here or contact us at email@example.com.
+At Xtend-Life we use the most bio-available vitamin forms to ensure optimum absorption and maximum benefit to you.
+If you have any questions about our ingredients, you can either look them up here.